Safe Disclosure Policy

-- Promoting the disclosure of improper activity within NSCC, in order to positively impact the reputation, effectiveness, finances and working environment of NSCC;
+- Promoting the safe disclosure of improper activity within NSCC, in order to positively impact the reputation, effectiveness, finances and working environment of NSCC.

-- Providing collaborative, efficient, clear and timely mechanisms and approaches for dealing with Disclosures that arise out of this Policy;
+- Providing collaborative, efficient, clear and timely mechanisms and approaches for dealing with Disclosures.

-- Protect the dignity, wellbeing, career interests and reputation of all parties involved; and,
+- Protect the dignity, wellbeing, career interests and reputation of all parties involved.

 - Taking appropriate action where evidence of improper activity has been found.

 - All Members of the NSCC community are responsible for disclosing improper activity in good faith.